 “Recent data from the UK Biobank suggest that there are over 250,000 people in England and Wales with ME/CFS, with about 2.4 times as many women affected as men.”

-This estimate of 250,000 people with ME/CFS came from research published in 2018 using data from the UK Biobank – “a large-scale biomedical database and research resource containing de-identified genetic, lifestyle and health information and biological samples from half a million UK participants”.
+This estimate of 250,000 people with ME/CFS came from research, published in 2018, using data from the UK Biobank – “a large-scale biomedical database and research resource containing de-identified genetic, lifestyle and health information and biological samples from half a million UK participants”.

 Findings showed that among 452,264 individuals in the UK Biobank, 1,829 people self-reported “CFS” – corresponding to a prevalence of 0.448%.
 Regrettably, the cases of CFS were self-reported and not assessed against any ME/CFS diagnostic criteria.
 Additionally, the UK Biobank data lacks ethnic diversity and only includes adults aged between 40 and 69 years between 2006 and 2010.
 These limitations mean that it may not be appropriate to extrapolate the prevalence of 0.448% to the wider UK population, as was done in the 2021 NICE guidelines.